Human<–>Tech

 Dorr regularly presents RethinkX's work on stage, radio, podcasts, and television and has more than a decade of teaching, lecturing, and public speaking experience.
 He completed his MS at the University of Michigan's School for Environment and Sustainability and his PhD at UCLA's Luskin School of Public Affairs.

 RethinkX is an independent think tank that analyzes and forecasts the speed and scale of technology-driven disruption and its implications across society.
 The organization produces impartial, data-driven analyses that identify pivotal choices to be made by investors, business, policy and civic leaders.
 The organization's book, Rethinking Humanity, is available for free download here.
-Watch his talk here.

 Scott Hartley

-The Fuzzy and the Techie author was the inaugural speaker in the
+The Fuzzy and the Techie author was the inaugural speaker in the Human–Tech Speaker Series at Utah Tech University (February 10, 2022).

-The Human <–> Tech Project
+The Human–Tech Project

 The interactions--and tensions--between humans and technology date back to the first time a human used a rock as a tool.
 These tensions, in other words, are as old as the species.
 Today, however, with virtually every aspect of our lives as humans intertwined with technology, the nature and implications of the human-tech relationship are more profound.